 Contact Cristina Sinclaire if you want to join the Data Ladies Alliance listserv (unaffiliated with Crack the Code).

 Please note that we have not reviewed every single resource below, and we do not endorse the entirety of the content listed below.
 We have either used these resources personally, or they have been recommended to us by other users.
 If you want to add more resources, please add them as issues here.

-Working in Progressive Politics
+Working for Progressive Organizations